slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### How memory works?

-It's harder to forget mistakes, past events and the beginning or the end of something.
+It’s harder to forget mistakes, past events and the beginning or the end of something.

 > *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy*

-> *'You don't remember what happened.
+> *'You don’t remember what happened.
 What you remember becomes what happened.' -- John Green*